szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Web Search``: Makes OpenAI's provider-side Web Search tool available so supported models can retrieve current information from the web while answering.
 It is available on the Responses API path only.
 Default: True.

-* ``Computer use``: Allows supported OpenAI models to request screen, mouse, and keyboard interactions through PyGPT's Computer Use flow.
-Enable it only when you want the model to operate the configured computer environment.
-Default: False.

 * ``Image generation``: Exposes OpenAI's provider-side image-generation tool to compatible Responses API models, allowing image creation to be invoked as part of an ordinary tool-using conversation.
 Default: False.

 * ``Code Interpreter``: Exposes OpenAI's hosted Code Interpreter to compatible Responses API models so they can execute code in the provider environment and return computed results or generated files.
 Default: False.